 English Language Arts, Mathematics, Science, and Social Studies Trainings with Fine Arts Integration

 Missouri Learning Standards K-12 Expectations Workshops

 The Missouri Department of Education Office of College and Career Readiness is offering a series of workshops designed to deepen understanding of the Missouri Learning Standards K-12 Expectations in English language arts, fine arts, mathematics, science, and social studies.
 The workshops explore implications for curriculum, instruction, and assessment as Missouri transitions to the new expectations.
 The series is free and designed for school and/or teacher leaders with the expectation that participants will share this information with other Missouri educators.
-To register for the 6-12 Summer Learning Series, click here.
-The K-5 series registration is now closed.
+The K-5 and 6-12 series registrations are now closed.

 Participants who register for all four days will have the opportunity to attend mathematics, science, social studies, and/or English language arts trainings depending upon the needs and interests of the district.

 Participants may attend the workshop for one content area per day, but are not committed to attending both days of a content area’s workshop.
 Space is limited: first come, first served.